touhami-ben/8-0-introduction-to-html-lab/README.md

 # HTML Introduction Lab

-Let's get familiar with some of the more common and basic tags of HTML.
+In this lab, you will have an opportunity to get familiar with some of the more common and basic tags of HTML.

 ---